edcarp/shell-intermediate-esces/_episodes/03-file-transfer.md

 teaching: 10
 exercises: 0
 questions:
-- "How to use wget to transfer file?"
+- "How to use wget to transfer a file?"
 objectives:
 - "Learn what wget is"
 - "Use wget to transfer a remote file to your local computer"
 keypoints:
-- "There are multiple ways to copy remote files."
+- "There are multiple ways to copy remote files at the command-line."
 - "These may be used to simply transfer one file, or to mirror a whole Web site."
 - "Compared to using a Web browser to access and save files, these allow greater opportunities for automation."
 ---